CMBAgents/cmbagent_data/data/classy_sz/classy_sz_hubble.md

-# How to compute the critical density with classy_sz
+# How to compute the Hubble parameter with classy_sz

 ## Intialize